kevingitsit/Credit_Risk_Analysis/README.md

 ## Summary

-After testing different classifiers we were able to see that EasyEnsembleClassifier had the highest f1 (.16) score for detecting actual high risk credit card scores.
+After testing different classifiers we were able to see that EasyEnsembleClassifier had the highest f1 (.16) score for detecting actual high risk credit card cases.